civican/legisinfo/42-1/bills/C-44/bill_text.md

     terminate the investigation in respect of any goods of a particular exporter if, on the available evidence, the President is satisfied that there has been no dumping or subsidizing of the goods or that the margin of dumping of, or amount of subsidy on, those goods is insignificant; and

-    make a final determination of dumping or subsidizing **in** respect **of** the goods **that are the subject of the investigation and for which the investigation has not been terminated under paragraph (a) if, on the available evidence, the President is satisfied that there has been dumping or subsidizing and the President shall specify**, in relation to each exporter of goods in respect of which the investigation is made, as follows:
+    make a final determination of dumping or subsidizing in respect of the goods that are the subject of the investigation and for which the investigation has not been terminated under paragraph (a) if, on the available evidence, the President is satisfied that there has been dumping or subsidizing and the President shall specify, in relation to each exporter of goods in respect of which the investigation is made, as follows:

     in the case of dumped goods, the goods to which the determination applies and the margin of dumping of the goods, and